Inkthirsty/cute-email-spammer/README.md

-my friend ego made a better version of this and you should totally use it instead ^_^ https://github.com/disbuted/Email-Spammer/tree/main
+my friend ego made a better version of this and you should use it instead, i am still partially involved with its creation https://github.com/disbuted/Email-Spammer/tree/main

 # cute-email-spammer